 12-year-old Kalavati was on the verge of leaving school.
 Every day, she had to cover a distance of 10 kilometre on foot, mostly all alone, to go to school and come back.
 Not only was this an arduous task, it was also not very safe.
 Many times, on her way to school (or back home), she faced the worst when boys elder to her teased her.
 Belonging to an economically weaker family, she could not afford any other means of transport.
 In addition to this, the government buses didn’t ply till her home.
-She lacked the confidence to travel alone and had some serious second thoughts about continuing with her school education.
+She lacked the confidence to travel alone and both she and her parents had some serious second thoughts about continuing with her school education.

 Kalavati was able to overcome her confidence issues once she became a member of the School Cabinet formed as a part of Save the Children’sWASH (Water, Sanitation and Hygiene) intervention in her school in Vemagal, Karnataka.
 Under our Samudaya Abhiruddhi programme in Vemagal.
 The cabinet, in its weekly meetings, discussed the issues that children faced in school.
 Kalavati was encouraged by our team to share her issues with the cabinet and it later came to the fore that numerous other girls coming from her area faced the same issue.
 As a solution to the problem, the girls were encouraged to commute together and overcome future issues with collective action.